It leans slightly to the Left, though not as much as The Guardian – from time to time its editorials cover issues dearer to the political Right.

 In March 2010 it was sold by Independent News & Media to Independent Print Ltd, a company owned by Russian businessman and former KGB officer Aleksandr Lebedev (who bought the London Evening Standard in January 2009).

 A sister tabloid publication described as a “concise quality” newspaper, i, was launched in October 2010.
-It currently has a circulation almost two-and-a-half times that of The Independent.
+It currently (November 2013) has a circulation over four times that of The Independent.

 The editorial offices are in Knightsbridge in western Central London – in Northcliffe House, which is also headquarters of the Daily Mail & General Trust.